mauricerenck/indieConnector/docs/collecting-responses.md

 ```

 New reponses will be processed as Webmention, so after setting everything up, you should see those reponses on the Panel View of IndieConnector in case you enabled it.

+## brid.gy

+If you used brid.gy to collect respones, please make sure to deactivate it, otherwise you might end up with duplicates.